Disappearance of Ben McDaniel: Ben's Vortex

-Among the divers who heard about the case was Jill Heinerth, a Canadian who has set the world record for deepest dive by a woman.
-Afterwards, she and her husband Robert McClellan, both certified cave divers and documentary filmmakers, went to Vortex Spring to make a short video.
-They hoped to show it to the McDaniel family in the hopes of giving them a better understanding of the risks associated with cave diving, and "closure", as Heinerth put it.
-At the time she believed that Ben, whatever his fate, was not in the cave's depths.
+Canadian diver Jill Heinerth and her husband Robert McClellan, both certified cave divers and documentary filmmakers, went to Vortex Spring to make a short video.
+They hoped to show it to the McDaniel family in the hopes of giving them a better understanding of the risks associated with cave diving.
+At the time, Heinerth believed that McDaniel's body was not in the cave's depths; however, during the research process, she read McDaniel's dive logs and map and concluded that he had gotten very far into the cave.
+She theorized that McDaniel may have burrowed deeper into a narrow crevice.
+Heinerth and McClellan turned their private video short into a feature-length documentary, Ben's Vortex, released in 2012.

-But then during the research process, she was able to read Ben's dive logs and the map he had made.
-She realized that he had, in fact, gotten very far into the cave.
-Knowing that divers in trouble will often burrow deeper into narrow crevices such as those within the cave in a mistaken effort to get back to the surface, she revised her opinion.
-"I simply see no reasonable evidence that he is NOT in the cave," the Commercial Appeal quoted her as writing in an email.